EleutherAI/website/content/faq.md

 #### Q: *Where can I get the Pile?*

-A: We provide all of the code necessary to replicate the Pile yourself.
-Additionally, the community of data aficionados at [The-Eye](https://the-eye.eu/) are distributing [pre-built versions](https://the-eye.eu/public/AI/pile/) as well.
+A: The data can be downloaded [here](https://the-eye.eu/public/AI/pile/).

 ---

 #### Q: *Can I add something to the Pile?*

-A: Yes!
-All contributions should be sent to the [`version2` branch](https://github.com/EleutherAI/the-pile/tree/version2).
-Pile v1 is finalized and is no longer accepting contributions.
+A: Pile v1 is finalized and is no longer accepting contributions.
+All contributions for a Pile v2 should be sent to the [`version2` branch](https://github.com/EleutherAI/the-pile/tree/version2).

 ---